raspberrypilearning/fart-detector/WORKSHEET.md

 ### Loop through all the binary combinations testing the trigger pin

-Okay so now that we have the ability to configure the DAC we need some code that will loop from 0 to 15 calling `set_dac` and testing the trigger to find/calibrate the `HIGH` to `LOW` threshold.
+Okay so now that we have the ability to configure the DAC we need some code that will loop from 0 to 15 calling `set_dac` and testing the input trigger pin to find the `HIGH` to `LOW` threshold.

 Let's call this function `calibrate`, enter or copy and paste this into your code.
 ```python